 Galashiels Ride Outs

-Spurs: This ride out celebrates links with the nearby town of Selkirk.
-The Braw Lad, Braw Lass and their attendants meet with the Selkirk Standard Bearer and his Burleymen.
+Spurs Night: This rideout celebrates the connection with the nearby town of Selkirk.
+The Braw Lad, Braw Lass and their Attendants meet the Selkirk Standard Bearer and his Burleymen at Galafoot before riding back into the town centre..

-Torwoodlee: A crucial ride out before the Gathering, the Braw Lad and Braw Lass lead riders to Torwoodlee Estate to pay their respect to the Laird.
-The two Principals then remove a Sod and Stone from the ruin of Torwoodlee Tower.
+Torwoodlee: A key rideout before the Gathering, the Braw Lad and Braw Lass lead riders to Torwoodlee to meet the Laird of Torwoodlee.
+He grants the Principals permission to take a Sod from the grounds and a Stone from the ruins of Torwoodlee Tower, which will be used in the Old Town Cross Ceremonies on Braw Lads’ Day.